Rogers Partners With Schools to Provide Better Environment for KidsPosted on 01/07/13 11:11:am

-"We can help kids realize that their behaviors, thinking, and emotions have consequences – it makes a tremendous difference in their academic performance," states, a child and adolescent psychologist with Rogers Memorial.
+"We can help kids realize that their behaviors, thinking, and emotions have consequences – it makes a tremendous difference in their academic performance," states, a child and adolescent psychologist with Rogers Behavioral Health.
 "The therapy we provide teaches them techniques to give them more control over feelings that interfere with good academic performance and school conduct, and to develop more healthy coping strategies."

 By providing access to services for students and families is at a single location, the transition between day treatment and a school is easier.
 In this supportive environment, targeted interventions become more consistent and timely, allowing each professional to focus on what they do best.
 Each professional’s expertise, whether it is teaching or child psychiatry, is magnified so children reap the benefits of both learning and day treatment.
 In working together we produce far better results for both our and our children’s futures.